Expanding Storage

 1. Use the gcloud compute ssh command that you have previously used to connect to your VM.

-2. When you have connected to your VM's command line, run the lsblk command.
+2. When you have connected to your VM, run the lsblk command.

 • Instead, you should see sda and sdb under the NAME column outputted by the lsblk command.